 How to deal with Disrepair Counterclaim

 If a tenant does file a counterclaim for disrepair, this can be a problem for a landlord.
-It is likely; a possession claim will not be dealt with until the counterclaim is determined.
+It is likely; that a possession claim will not be dealt with until the counterclaim is determined.

 Legally aided tenants could result in a miserable situation for a landlord.